 5. Head In Early

-The sooner you head into the park the longer you will have it to yourself and maybe just a few other tourists.
-Another perk to heading in early is wildlife viewing is at it’s prime in the early morning hours.
+The sooner you head into the park, the longer you will have it to yourself and maybe just a few other tourists.
+Another perk to heading in early is that wildlife viewing is at its prime in the early morning hours.

-Now that we have shown you that Theodore Roosevelt National Park on a budget can be done, you have extra money in your wallet to start exploring your next vacation!
+Now that we have shown you that Theodore Roosevelt National Park can be done on a budget, you have extra money in your wallet to start exploring your next vacation!